cag51574/db_final_project/README.md

   7. Show inserts.sql file to populate the schema.
 [10]
   8. Discuss the system architecture and components used in the project.
 [10]
   9. A demonstration of the project in class.
 [20]

+## Things our app is supposed to do:
+1. Create a restaurant
+2. Order from a restaurant
+3. View orders to your restaurant
+4. View your restaurant's inventory